exasol/pyexasol/doc/user_guide/best_practices.rst

 Best Practices
 ==============

-This page explains how to use PyEXASOL with maximum efficiency.
+This page explains how to use PyExasol with maximum efficiency.

 Enable Compression for WiFi Connections
 ---------------------------------------